GoInterject/GoInterject.github.io/wAbout/security-policy.md

 - Adopting and enforcing requisite policies and ensuring that employees are kept aware of the ISP and their responsibilities towards it via communication and training.
 - Striving to maintain compliance with all applicable legal and industry requirements.

 Interject leverages this ISP to support business objectives within their information systems and processes.
-The related policies and practices are implemented, communicated, and reviewed on a regular basis and reflect the executive management team’s commitment to information security.
-In the event of a breach of this policy, or any of its supporting policies, all information relating to the breach will be promptly reported and escalated to Interject management, including Interject’s Security and Privacy Officers as appropriate.
-Policies and practices are in place to govern the protection of each company’s information assets and any information assets of our customers (and others) that have been entrusted to Interject.
+The related policies and practices are implemented, communicated, and reviewed on a regular basis and reflect the executive management team's commitment to information security.
+In the event of a breach of this policy, or any of its supporting policies, all information relating to the breach will be promptly reported and escalated to Interject management, including Interject's Security and Privacy Officers as appropriate.
+Policies and practices are in place to govern the protection of each company's information assets and any information assets of our customers (and others) that have been entrusted to Interject.

 ### Information Security Policy